MaxStache/madagascar-game-asset-tools/README.md

 ## Disclaimer

 Unofficial fan project, not affiliated with or endorsed by DreamWorks, Activision or Toys for Bob.
-No game assets are included — you need your own copy of the game.
+No game assets are included, you need your own copy of the game.